Thyroid Cancer: Tests After Diagnosis

 health.
 These tests may include:

 Thyroid hormone levels.
-This test is used to check the level of the thyroid hormones, T3 and T4, in your
+This test is used to check the level of the thyroid hormones, T3 (triiodothyronine)

-This hormone stimulates the thyroid to make its own hormones, T3 and T4.
+in the brain.
+This hormone stimulates the thyroid to make its own hormones, T3 and

 Thyroglobulin.
-This test measures the level of this protein that's made by the thyroid gland.
+This test measures the level of this protein that's made by the thyroid gland and

 The overall goal of treatment is to destroy all thyroid cancer cells.
 Depending on